elisalimli/blog/web/README.md

 This starter is now equipped with an [expansion pack](https://github.com/theodorusclarence/expansion-pack).

-You can easily add expansion such as React Hook Form + Components, Storybook, and more just using a single command line.
+You can easily add expansion such as React Hook Form + ui, Storybook, and more just using a single command line.

 https://user-images.githubusercontent.com/55318172/146631994-e1cac137-1664-4cfe-950b-a96decc1eaa6.mp4